Description

 Risk and Exploitability

 The flaw grants a denial‑of‑service without requiring elevated privileges, though it necessitates an ability to trigger connection attempts that fail transport validation.
 Because the backlog increment is persistent, repeated failures will lock the listener.
-No public exploit has been cited, and the EPSS score is unavailable, but the potential to disrupt services in environments that rely on vsock connections makes it a high‑priority target for attackers.
+The CVSS score of 5.5 indicates a medium‑severity risk, and the EPSS score of < 1% suggests a low likelihood of exploitation.
+However, the potential to disrupt services in environments that rely on vsock connections makes it a high‑priority target for attackers.
 The vulnerability is not listed in the CISA KEV catalog.

 Remediation